gihrlk/trip-generator/README.md

 Trip Generator Coding Challenge for Littlepay

 ### Assumptions
-1. Input JSON file is well formed and is not missing data.
+1. Input JSON file is well formed and it is not missing data.
 Therefore, input tap data is not validated.
 2. There are only three bus stops.
-3. The cost to travel between the stops are stored in TripCostStore class in both directions. i.e. From Stop1 to Stop2 and also Stop2 to Stop1.
+3. The cost to travel between the stops are stored in TripCostStore class in both directions. i.e. cost for Stop1 -> Stop2 and cost for Stop2 -> Stop1.
 These costs should ideally retrieve from a datasource or a configuration file.
-4. Customer must always tap OFF before they could tap ON again.
+4. Customers must always tap OFF before they could tap ON again.
 Input data will only have one tap ON without the tap OFF for given Primary Account Number.
 5. Customer's corresponding tap ON and tap OFF entries will always have the same CompanyId and BusId.
-If tap OFF entries CompanyId and BusId different from the tap ON's CompanyId and BusId, tap OFF will be ignored.
+If tap OFF's CompanyId and BusId are different from the tap ON's CompanyId and BusId, the tap OFF will be ignored.
-6. CompanyId and BusId only used when finding the corresponding tap OFF entry.
+6. CompanyId and BusId are only used when finding the corresponding tap OFF entry.
 7. Internationalization is not supported.

 ### How to run the application